-Hitting fat golf shots is one of the most frustrating faults in the game.
-It doesn’t matter how forgiving your irons are, if you are striking the ground before the ball, some technical swing changes are needed.
-Here, we will look at where hitting fat golf shots comes from and offer some pointers for how to improve your ball striking.
+Hitting fat golf shots has to be one of the most infuriating things to happen on the course.
+Regardless of how forgiving your irons are, striking the ground before the ball is a problem that needs serious attention.
+In this article, we explore the causes of fat golf shots and offer some advice on how to improve your ball striking...

-Think of the path of your club from the top of the backswing to the finish position and it will look like a circle.
+Imagine your club path from the top of the backswing to the finish position and it will resemble a circle.
 The bottom of the arc should come just after the ball (with your irons).
 If you are hitting fat golf shots, the lowest point of the arc will be before the ball causing the club to strike the ground first.

 Here’s a great drill to try… As you take the club back let your lead foot step towards your back foot.
 Then as you start the downswing, step back into your original address position and swing through.
 This forces you to use your weight correctly.
 This is also a great drill to try if you have a problem cutting across the ball.

 Angle Of Attack

 If you want to stop hitting fat golf shots you need to learn how to compress the golf ball through impact.
 With your irons, you want to have the feeling that you are hitting down and through the ball - this will help you find the ideal angle of attack.
 The top players in the world tend to hit down with a 7-iron by about 4˚.

 A great drill to practice this is the tee peg drill...

 Instead of thinking too technically about the angle of attack, try putting a tee in the ground a few centimetres in front of your ball.
 Lock your focus in on the tee - try to strike that and forget about the ball.
 You should soon start to develop a more downward angle of attack that delivers better contacts.

 Subscribe to the Golf Monthly newsletter to stay up to date with all the latest tour news, equipment news, reviews, head-to-heads and buyer’s guides from our team of experienced experts.